 Since many countries attempting to access IG products lack a domestic plasma fractionation capacity, local distributors or agents for the manufacturer are often used.
-They undertake a sponsorship role for the product and organize its presentation to national regulatory authorities, arrange its distribution once products are approved, and handle liability issues, etc. Using agents is generally less preferable than dealing directly with manufacturers because they are rarely familiar enough with the specialized products used for IG treatment.
+They undertake a sponsorship role for the product and organize its presentation to NRAs, arrange its distribution once products are approved, and handle liability issues, etc. Using agents is generally less preferable than dealing directly with manufacturers because they are rarely familiar enough with the specialized products used for IG treatment.
 As agents tend to change periodically, and sometimes represent more than one manufacturer, it can be difficult to maintain a level of continuity and consistency in product choice processes.
-This is particularly the case when there is no established national regulatory authority because then there is similar instability on both sides.
+This is particularly the case when there is no established NRA because then there is similar instability on both sides.

-If distributors are used, national regulatory authorities should establish procedures to ensure that distributors offer the following minimum standard features in their procurement of IG products:
+If distributors are used, NRAs should establish procedures to ensure that distributors offer the following minimum standard features in their procurement of IG products: